martincf/lightbox/darkroom_hire.md

 ## Darkroom capabilities and equipment
 The darkroom is capable of developing and printing black & white and colour 35mm, medium format, and 4x5 large format photographs.
 Current equipment includes:

-* two enlargers: a De Vere 504 with Ilford 500H Multigrade head (4x5 large format, medium format,  35mm); and a De Vere 203 with Dichromat colour head (35mm, medium format);
+* two enlargers: a De Vere 504 with Ilford 500H Multigrade head (4x5 large format, medium format,  35mm); and a Durst M605 colour head (35mm, medium format);
 * trays for 20 x 16 print size;
 * a Jobo rotary (colour) film and print developer (can process up to 4 x 35mm films in one go);
-* Nova upright print tanks, and;
+* Patterson archival print washer for fibre paper up to 12 x 16, and;
 * the usual darkroom paraphernalia (developing tanks inc. 4x5 Mod54 frames for Paterson tanks, trays, wash sink).

+<p><b>Please note:</b> to be able to develop colour film in the Jobo rotary processor, you will be required to complete a separate <a href="/learn/colour-film-development">colour film development workshop</a> first.</p>

 Scanning facilities will also be provided.
 Gotta get these photos on Flickr, Instagram and Facebook for the likez and favs!